Cvijan Milošević: Club career

 After being one of the main playmakers of FK Sloboda Tuzla for almost a decade in the Yugoslav First League, in January 1990 he moved to Belgium where he played for several clubs in the Belgian First Division, namely R.F.C. de Liège, Royal Antwerp FC, Germinal Ekeren and K.V.C.
 Westerlo.
 While at R.F.C. de Liège he helped them win the 1989–90 Belgian Cup.
 He won the Belgian Cup again with Germinal Ekeren in 1997.

 International career

 Milošević made his senior debut for Yugoslavia in an August 1988 friendly match away against Switzerland, coming on as a late substitute for Vladislav Đukić.
 It was played a month before the 1988 Summer Olympics in Seoul and remained his sole 'A' international appearance.

 He later played in two games, both as a second-half substitute, at Olympic football tournament.

 Personal life

-His son Deni Milošević is a professional footballer who plays as an attacking midfielder for Süper Lig club Konyaspor and the Bosnia and Herzegovina national football team.
+Milošević's son, Deni, is a professional footballer who plays as an attacking midfielder for Željezničar, and also played for the Bosnia and Herzegovina national team.